-JEBUL SIRAJ, Afghanistan (AP) _ Afghanistan’s deposed government claimed today to have retaken a military base north of the capital, in its biggest victory since the Taliban religious army forced it from Kabul last month.
+BAGHRAM, Afghanistan (AP) _ Afghanistan’s deposed government recaptured a key air base north of the capital today, in its biggest victory since the Taliban religious army drove it from Kabul last month.

-Taliban fighters seized Kabul on Sept.
-27, and now control about two-thirds of the country in their bid to impose strict Islamic rule on Afghanistan.
+The Taliban army of former religious students seized Kabul on Sept.
+27, and now control about two-thirds of the country in its bid to impose strict Islamic rule on Afghanistan.

 Dostum and Massood agreed last week to join forces against the Taliban, saying they wanted a broad-based, moderate government for Afghanistan.
 Dostum sent hundreds of troops and Soviet-made tanks to the front Thursday to fight alongside Massood’s army.